Sue Barton: The series

 In Sue Barton: Student Nurse, Sue begins training as a student nurse.
 She meets her friends, Canadian Katherine (Kit) Van Dyke and socialite Constance (Connie) Halliday, in this book, and her future husband, Dr. Bill Barry.
 Sue manages to have a number of adventures as she trains, including falling down a laundry shaft and saving a feverish patient from jumping out of a window while recovering from appendix surgery.

 In Sue Barton: Senior Nurse, Sue finishes her training, which includes psychiatric nursing and obstetrics.
 She becomes engaged to Bill at the end of this book.

 Sue Barton: Visiting Nurse follows Sue and her friend Kit as they venture to New York City to join the Henry Street Settlement Nurses, created by Lillian Wald.
-Their new home seems to be mysteriously haunted, but the very young and homeless street smart girl Marianne proves to be the reason.
+Their new home seems to be mysteriously haunted, but the very young and homeless street smart girl Marianna proves to be the reason.
 Connie gets married in this book and leaves her nursing career and Bill pressures Sue to marry him.
 Sue refuses, wanting a chance to repay the training she received from the Settlement Houses.
 Serving as visiting nurses, they are educating families on how to take care of the sick, teach them about hygiene and health as well as getting employment and financial aid as well.
 At one point, Sue helps an elderly patient fulfill her dream of travel by using the money meant for her own wedding wardrobe.

 Sue Barton: Rural Nurse follows Sue as she leaves the Visiting Nurses and returns home, only to find that a tragic accident has left Bill with the care of his disabled brother Elliot.
 He cannot marry Sue until things are settled.
-Sue sets herself up as a visiting rural nurse in the town of Springfield, New Hampshire and winds up in the middle of a typhoid outbreak and a sudden dam accident.
+Sue sets herself up as a visiting rural nurse in the town of Springdale, New Hampshire and winds up in the middle of a typhoid outbreak and a sudden dam accident.
 The funding of a local hospital gets underway.